Eddogy/First-PSD-to-HTML-Project/README.md

 # First-PSD-to-HTML-Project
-My very first psd to html project.
+My very first PSD to HTML project.

 Assigned by Kaunas Information Technology School.
 Because it was my first time doing something like this,